 Common Challenges Faced when Writing CVs and How to Overcome Them

-Writing a CV as a university student is challenging, regardless of whether you’re in your first year or your last.
-These are a few common issues I’ve seen when advising college students on CV writing:
+- Writing a CV as a university student is challenging, regardless of whether you’re in your first year or your last.
+These are a few common issues I’ve seen when advising uni students on CV writing:

 - Part-Time Work: If you’ve taken up part-time jobs in the past, for instance as a waiter, retail executive, tutor, etc., include it!
 Oftentimes, the skills you learn are very transferable – for instance, retail teaches you to be good at a client-facing role, and to be effective in communicating with others, which is applicable to a huge range of roles in almost every industry.